gabrielfcarvalho/cat-detection-challenge/README.md

-# Cat Detection with Computer Vision - MA.IA Solutions
+# Cat Detection with Computer Vision

 This repository contains the code and resources for the Cat Detection Challenge using the YOLOv8 object detection architecture.